 You can end up stranded if your passport is not valid for more than 6 months.

 The Australian Government does not set these rules.
 Check your passport's expiry date before you travel.
 If you're not sure it'll be valid long enough, consider getting a new passport.

 Your passport is a valuable document.
 It's attractive to people who may try to use your identity to commit crimes.

 Some people may try to trick you into giving them your passport.
 Always keep it in a safe place.

 If your passport is lost or stolen, tell the Australian Government as soon as possible:

-If you get a new passport while in China, you need to get a new Chinese visa.
-Otherwise you won't be able to leave China.
+If you get a new passport while in China, you must get a new Chinese visa.
+Otherwise, you won't be able to leave China.